ashley-ley/map-data-analysis/README.md

-# map-data-analysis

-# Project Name
+# Student MAP Data Analysis

 This README provides information about Student Measures of Academic Proactice (MAP) Data Analysis, a project designed to analyze student progress from Kindgergarten (2016) to Sixth Grade (2023).